-First-year students will receive one of the following financial awards during the 2022 - 2023 academic year:
+First-year students will receive one of the following financial awards during the 2023 - 2024 academic year:

 - NGP Fellowship Award

-- USC Provost or DIA Fellowship Award
+- USC Provost Fellowship Award

 - Dornsife Fellowship Award

 - Direct Admit Funding from a laboratory

 The awards include an annual stipend that will cover your first year of research and rotations.
-The stipend award is \$38,000 for the 2022 - 2023 academic year, and first year students receive their annual stipend over a 12-month period.
+The stipend award is 39,200 for the 2023 - 2024 academic year, and first-year students receive their annual stipend over a 12-month period.
 The fellowship is described as "50% time appointment," and according to University rules, the remaining 50% of time is to engage in academic activities, including laboratory research and coursework.
-Disbursement for first year students arriving July 1st to begin a rotation will occur over 12 months but does not change the amount of the annual stipend.
+First-year students arriving July 1st to begin an early rotation may have an altered disbursement schedule, but the total amount of the annual stipend does not change.